Cristiandis/quest-bsr-discord-bot/README.md

 - Run `npm install` or `node install.js` to install dependencies
 - To start the bot, run `npm start` or `node start.js`

 After the bot is connected, try to send a bsr command in your Discord server (for example `!bsr bd45`), the bot will automatically download the zip and save it to `/maps` folder.
-After the download is finished, the bot will reply informing that the song is added to the queue.
+After the download is finished, the bot will reply informing that the song is added to the queue, you will need to reload song list every new song added.